Software Lifecycle Support Statement – Cisco ACI

 Summary

 The Cisco ACI cadence-based software release methodology preserves the integrity, stability, and quality of customers' mission-critical networks.
 It has the flexibility to respond to market needs for timely delivery of innovative features.
-Primary attributes of release methodology include the following:
+The primary attributes of this release methodology include the following:

 Major releases introduce significant new features, functions, and platforms